joshenoy/sathyabh.at/content/blog/2013-08-01-hellforge-my-desktop-after-a-long-time.md

 ![IMG_20130210_105512.jpg][13]

 Motherboard taken out.
-As I laid the motherboard on the cabinet, I realized the MSI motherboard package didn&#8217;t have any mounting screws.
+As I laid the motherboard on the cabinet, I realized the MSI motherboard package didn't have any mounting screws.
 Had to do some jugaad (read: use screws provided with the Seasonic PSu, which were M3 & matching with the cabinet mounting screws for motherboard) and laid it.

 ![IMG_20130210_105604.jpg][14]